 - How much do employees know about current safety issues in the company?

-The second reason that promotion is undervalued is for the before mentioned reasons:
+The second reason that safety promotion is undervalued is for the before mentioned reasons:

-- The components of Safety Promotion (“culture,” “communication,” etc.) are extremely vague.
+- The components of Safety Promotion (“culture,” “communication,” etc.) are extremely vague and hard to measure.

 Final Thought: Safety Promotion Article Take Away